 TMC’s view of the body places little emphasis on anatomical structures, but is mainly concerned with the identification of natural functional entities and their interactions with the outside world.
 While health is perceived as harmonious interactions which signifies a state of balance, a disease is interpreted as a disharmony in interactions.

-Strict standards have been maintained, and in most cases there is a, NAPPI code assigned to each product in order that the patient can claim from their Medical Insurance.
+In South Africa, the Medical Control Council has regulated the use of TCM and strict standards have been maintained.
+In most cases, there is a NAPPI code assigned to each product in order for patients to claim from their respective Medical Insurance Policies.

 Why do I need it?

 Traditional Chinese Medicine will treat both the root (cause) and the branch (symptom) to bring a state of balance and a feeling of wellness, peace and harmony in the body.
 When the body is in balance you will sleep well, feel well, digest food well and have enough energy to get through your day without stimulants.

 - Massage (Tui na)